elenagiura/project-cooking-recipes/README.md

 * JavaScript ES6 - es6-version branch

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally.
+All you need to do is to copy url of repo and type next command in Git Bash:

 ```
-$ cd ../lorem
+$ cd <location>
-$ npm install
-$ npm start
+$ git clone <url>
 ```